Advanced: Performance Tips and Tuning#

 2. There is a call to ds.materialize().

 Otherwise, it’s best to tune your application to avoid spilling.
-The recommended strategy is to manually increase the read parallelism or modify your application code to ensure that each task reads a smaller amount of data.
+The recommended strategy is to manually increase the read output blocks or modify your application code to ensure that each task reads a smaller amount of data.

 Note